Carving out caverns

 end

-The first step is going to be filling the void with a width * height initialization of pits and walls.
-To decide where to put what we’re going to use perlin noise.
+The first step is filling the void with a width * height initialization of pits and walls.
+To decide where to put which we’ll use love.math.perlinNoise.
+We’ll offset the Perlin noise to a random point and set a Wall for values greater than 0.5.

 -- Fill the map with random noise of pits and walls.